TsNIIMash: 2018 espionage arrests

 On 21 July 2018, FSB raided offices of TsNIIMash and Roscosmos Research and Analytical Center and arrested ten employees suspected of passing classified hypersonic Russian missile technologies to Western intelligence agencies.
-Arrested are accused of high treason.
+The arrested are accused of high treason.

 A senior researcher Sergey Meshcheryakov suspected of treason was put under house arrest in July 2019.

 2022 fire

 On 22 April 2022 buildings at the site were damaged by a large fire.